-mays composer games using a mouse with prompting.
-Weostional and Transition Activities Compiletes required tasks at external work experience undertakes new skills at work experience with assistant Applies personal safety procedures with correct use of completes basic garden maintenance with prompting.
+Pays computer games using a mouse with prompting.
+Vocational and Transition Activities Completes required tasks at external work experience Undertakes new skills at work experience with assistant Applies personal safety procedures with correct use of gardening tools and kitchen utensils with prompting.
+Completes basic garden maintenance with prompting.